 Before going to Thailand, the same like you, we searched half of the Internet for the transport information in the country.
 And so we came across information that travelling by bus in Bangkok is quite complicated – misleading directions or colored vehicles etc. In turn, tuk-tuks or taxi drivers very often can cheat us.
 So the best solution is to choose a motorcycle taxi.

 Is that true?
-Traveling in Thailand for 9 days, we used various means of transport, from which we choose our favorites ones…
+Traveling in Thailand for 9 days, we used various means of transport, from which we chose our favorites ones.

 Tip: if you can’t use a motorcycle, think about taxi online.
 You will pay for it about 300 baht (around 10$).
-What’s more, while traveling with friends, you can share the costs together.
+What’s more, while traveling with friends, you can share the costs.

 The next day, we decided to check the bus.
-When getting inside, we immediately started looking for a person who is able to help us communicate with the ticket controller.
+When getting inside, we immediately started looking for a person who can help us to communicate with the ticket controller.
 In Thailand, hardly anyone speaks English, which makes communication very difficult.

 It looks a bit different in buses with the following colors: blue, yellow or pink.
 Air conditioning is often installed there, and the ticket price depends on how far you’re travelling.
 Still, it’s not a big expense.

 And one more thing: don’t worry about choosing the wrong bus number or getting off at the wrong stop, thanks to Google Maps you can very easily find the way to any place.